-I am keen to hear from motivated students who are intersted in studying for a PhD in Natural Language Processing.
-I am able to supervise projects on a wide range of topics in Natural Language Processing.
-Sugegsted topics are listed below and I am also interested in hearing potential student's own ideas for projects.
+I am keen to hear from motivated students who are interested in studying for a PhD in Natural Language Processing.

 Applying for a PhD You can apply by following the instructions in this guide and putting my name down as preferred supervisor.
 Please contact me beforehand to discuss your application to ensure that I am a suitable supervisor and that your application is as strong as possible.

-Choosing a topic You will need to submit a research proposal with your application.
-A strong proposal is important for a good application.
-You can use one of the topics at the bottom of this page or suggest your own.
-If you do want to suggest your own then discuss it with me before submitting your application to make sure it's suitable.
-It is possible to change the research topic after the start of the PhD if you are accepted.
+Choosing a topic You will need to submit a research proposal with your application and a strong proposal is important for a good application.
+You should contact me to dicuss your research proposal before submitting your application to make sure it's suitable.
+The research proposal does not commit you to follow a particular research direction and it is possible to change the research topic after the start of the PhD if you are accepted.

 Funding a PhD Details about PhD fees and possible funding schemes can be found here.
 Obtaining PhD funding for students from outside the EU is particularly competitive.
 Students from outside the EU have normally obtained funding for their studies from own governments or other institutions.